 Welcome!
-My name is Rabbi Rachel Isaacs and it is my distinct pleasure to serve Colby College as the Jewish Chaplain and the spiritual leader of Beth Israel Congregation.
-I am the Dorothy “Bibby” Levine Alfond Assistant Professor of Jewish Studies at Colby, teaching Hebrew, Jewish Theology, and Jewish Humor.
-Additionally, I serve as the director of the Center for Small Town Jewish Life.
+My name is Rabbi Erica Asch and it is my pleasure to serve Colby College as the Jewish Chaplain and the assistant director of the Center for Small Town Jewish Life.
+I also serve at the rabbi of Temple Beth El in Augusta, a Reform Congregation.